 There exists in communities two significant challenges in the employment sector:

-The need for entry level/ retained workers in the hospitality and retail industry
+The need for entry level/ retained workers in the hospitality and retail industries

-Sustainable employment for individuals who have experienced homelessness and poverty
+Sustainable employment for individuals who have experienced homelessness and Systemic racism and poverty

 The Reciprocity Collective was founded to meet both of those challenges by fostering partnerships between business and nonprofit sectors to respectfully and effectively guide individuals from disenfranchised communities to successful and sustainable employment.